ibm-cloud-docs/account/trustedprofile-fed-tutorial.md

 ## Before you begin
 {: #trusted-profile-federated-prereqs}

-* Make sure you're assigned the following access:
+* Make sure you're assigned to the following access:
    * Administrator role in the account to create a trusted profile
    * Administrator role on the specific resources to which you are assigning access
 * Enable authentication from an external identity provider.
 For more information, see [Enabling authentication from an external identity provider](/docs/account?topic=account-ibm-idp-integration).